 Baby’s coming, but when?
 Countdown to delivery starts with calculating the due date!

 After learning that you’re pregnant, your next question is usually, “What’s my baby’s due date?”
 Most pregnancies last around 40 weeks.
 Your pregnancy due date is calculated by adding 280 days from the first day of your last period.
-You can also use our Pregnancy Due Date Calculator to do the counting for you.

 Remember, your due date is an estimate.
 Every pregnancy is different.
 It’s normal to deliver your baby within a couple of weeks before or after your due date.
 On average, only 5 percent of babies are born on their exact due dates.